marcharper/python-ternary/README.md

 # Installation

-New features are still being added to python-ternary.
-Just clone the repository and run `setup.py` in the usual manner:
+To install clone the repository and run `setup.py` in the usual manner:

 ```
 get clone git@github.com:marcharper/python-ternary.git
 cd python-ternary
 sudo python setup.py install
 ```

+New features are still being added to python-ternary.
+A stable release is upcoming.

 # Basic Plotting Functions